cncf/wg-serverless/workflow/spec/references.md

 Workflows modeled using the BPMN specification can express a large number of use cases, covering the use cases listed in the [Serverless Workflow Specification - Use Cases](spec-usecases.md).

 BPMN provides the following constructs to define workflows capabiltiies:
+- Tasks: Orchestrate interactions between systems and people
+  - User Task
+  - Service Task
+  - Business Rule Task
 - Events: Emitting and catching events that are relevant to a workflow instance
-  - Catch Event
-  - Throw Event
-  - Timer
+  - Condition Events
-- Messages: Enable communication between different workflow instances
+  - Message Event: Enable communication between different workflow instances
     - Throw
     - Catch
+  - Timer Events
 - Gateways: Enable fork/join behaviours based on certain condition
   - Exclusive
   - Parallel
   - Complex
-- Tasks: Orchestrate interactions between systems and people
-  - User Task
-  - Service Task
-  - Business Rule Task
 - Aggregation: Provide a mechanism to deal with complexity when workflows become to large to understand
   - Embedded Sub Process
   - Call Activity